anonymous-sourcecode/Graph-Bert/README.md

 # Graph-Bert
 Source code of "Graph-Bert: Only Attention is Needed for Learning Graph Representations".

-The paper at arXiv is available at https://arxiv.org/abs/2001.05140

-At our group homepage, we also have a copy released: http://www.ifmlab.org/files/paper/graph_bert.pdf

 Please check the script.py as the entry point.
 We suggest to run the code with Pycharm.

 Several toolkits may be needed to run the code